What Is the Loan Underwriting Process?

 Underwriting Process For the SBA Loans and Bank Loans

 If you’re approved for an SBA loan or a traditional bank loan, you’re likely to gather a lot of paperwork.
-But, its worth compiling those additional documentation including the following:
+But, it’s worth compiling that additional documentation including the following:

 - Your certificate of good standing

-- Tax Statements for property, business, sales, and others
+- Tax Statements for the property, business, sales, and others

 - A Business brief

 - Personal real estate title deeds as collateral